Nonparametric estimation of the total treatment effect with multiple outcomes in the presence of terminal events: Empirical studies

 \section{Empirical studies}

-\blue{To illustrate the utility of the AUMCF in practice, we return to our introductory example of the Beta-Blocker Evaluation of Survival Trial (BEST) and then evaluate the operating characteristics of the AUMCF through extensive simulation studies.
-For both sets of analyses, we compared the performance of the proposed estimator for the difference in AUMCFs with six commonly used methods: the Cox proportional hazards model, negative binomial regression, the LWYY method, the shared Gamma frailty model of \cite{rondeau2007joint}, the standard win ratio (SWR), and the last-event-assisted win ratio (LWR).
-Inference for the LWYY method is based on the robust sandwich variance.
+To illustrate the practical utility of the AUMCF, we first return to the Beta-Blocker Evaluation of Survival Trial (BEST) and then evaluate the operating characteristics of the AUMCF through extensive simulation studies.
+For both sets of analyses, we compared the performance of the proposed estimator for the difference in AUMCFs with six commonly used methods: the Cox proportional hazards model, negative binomial regression, the shared frailty model (Frailty), the LWYY method (LWYY), the standard win ratio (SWR), and the last-event-assisted win ratio (LWR).
+Inference for the LWYY method is based on the robust sandwich variance estimate.
 These methods were selected based on a recent review of approaches for multiple event time data \citep{gregson2023}.}